Skip to contents

 Transforming Texts into Numbers

 Classification tasks require the transformation of raw texts into a representation with numbers.
-For this step, aifeducation supports both newer approaches such as BERT (Devlin et al. 2019), RoBERTa (Liu et al. 2019), DeBERTa version 2 (He et al. 2020), Funnel-Transformer (Dai et al. 2020), and Longformer (Beltagy, Peters & Cohan 2020) and older approaches such as GlobalVectors (Pennington, Socher & Manning 2014) or Latent Dirichlet Allocation/Topic Modeling in classification tasks.
+For this step, aifeducation supports new approaches such as MPNet (Song et al. 2020), BERT (Devlin et al. 2019), RoBERTa (Liu et al. 2019), DeBERTa version 2 (He et al. 2020), Funnel-Transformer (Dai et al. 2020), and Longformer (Beltagy, Peters & Cohan 2020).

 Training AI under Challenging Conditions